fbpx

 When Is It a Crime to Fail to Appear in Court?

-Failing to appear in court constitutes a crime if the following 4 elements are fulfilled.
+Failing to appear in court constitutes a crime if you fulfill the following four elements.
 The elements are:

-• The defendant was charged or convicted of a misdemeanor or felony
+• The court charged or convicted the defendant of a misdemeanor or felony.

 • The defendant willfully failed to appear at court when required to do so